haberdashPI/vscode-master-key/notes.md

 wishlist:

+- users should be able to populate their own bindings file with one of the existing presets as to serve as a starting point

 - ideally we presever the order of bindings, and place prefixes right before the first binding that uses them